yeftanmaa/next-crud-app/README.md

 ## 2. Installation & Set Up

+1. Download the zip file.

-1. Install Node JS (If you don't have it yet)
+2. Install Node JS (If you don't have it yet)

   https://nodejs.org/en/

+3. Extract the folder inside .zip to any directory you want

-2. Open cmd, then type:
+4. Open cmd, then type:

 ```bash
   npm install --global yarn
 ```

-3. Go to file directory with cmd, then type:
+5. Go to file directory with cmd, then type:

 ```bash
   yarn add next react react-dom
 ```

-4. Create file named `.env`, then put this text inside that file:
+6. Create file named `.env`, then put this text inside that file:

 ```env
   MONGO_URI = mongodb+srv://crudDB:gantengbanget@cluster0.9atoe.mongodb.net/testing?retryWrites=true&w=majority
 ```

-5. Start the application with command:
+7. Start the application with command:

 ```bash
   yarn dev or npm run dev